walterxie/beast2stats/README.md

 [Package Viewer](https://compevol.github.io/CBAN/).

-Because the first release date of packages was not easy to access, I used the date of the first commit in each repository in this summary.
+Because the first release date of packages was not easy to access, I used the date when the package started to have a LoC (lines of Java code) record, and adjusted the data according to the history of CBAN XML in this summary.

 The bar charts: